The 9 Best Exercises To Hit A Baseball Farther

 Reset each rep from the ground and focus on being as explosive as possible each rep.

-A great alternative for the clean pull is the trap bar jump.
+A great alternative for the clean pull is the Trap Bar Pull.
 The idea is the same.
 Be explosive and try to jump and move the trap bar as fast as possible.
-This is a good alternative for an athlete who may be new to the gym but is ready to train a weighted jump variation.
+This is a good alternative for an athlete who may be new to the gym but is ready to train with a weighted jump variation.

 Having a strong lower half will help you hit the baseball farther.
-The front squat is one of my favorite bilateral squat patterns for baseball players.
+The front squat is one of my favorite bilateral squat patterns for baseball players to develop leg strength.
 It trains the lower half to push, the anterior core to brace, and the shoulders to stabilize.